maximbilan/iOS-AirDrop-Custom-Data/README.md

 6. Type the name of the document type.
 In the “Types” section fill in the UTI for the new type.
 Provide an icon for the document.
 7. Click the disclosure triangle to open Additional document type properties.
 8. Click in the table to add a new key and value.
-9. For the key value type: CFBundleTypeRole.
+9. For the key value type: <i>CFBundleTypeRole</i>.
 For the value type: Editor.
 10. Click the + button to add another key/value pair.
-11. For the key value type: LSHandlerRank.
+11. For the key value type: <i>LSHandlerRank</i>.
 For the value type: Owner.

 If the document type you are adding is a custom document type, or a document type that iOS does not already know about, you will need to define the UTI for the document type.